 The first movements can feel like tiny flutters, not unlike the feelings of digestion or gas.

-As a result, it may be easier for women who have had previous pregnancies to recognize fetal movements earlier on.
+As a result, it may be easier for women who have had previous pregnancies to recognize fetal movements

 When a woman goes into labor, the baby often continues to move.